kengentenerende/kengentenerende.github.io/_posts/2023-08-02-FIN6 Adversary Emulation - Phase 1.md

 ## Step 3 - Privilege Escalation

 The third objective is to escalate privileges.
 Again, in this regard, FIN6 has taken a pragmatic approach.
-Reporting suggests the group has purchased credentials, made heavy use of credential access, and used the "getsystem" modules included in publicly available penetration testing frameworks.
+Reporting suggests the group has purchased credentials, made heavy use of credential access, and used the `getsystem` modules included in publicly available penetration testing frameworks.
 FIN6 has been reported to further compromise the Windows domain by copying and exfiltrating the Active Directory database (NTDS.dit) file.
 The information therein enables the group to move freely throughout the domain and pursue their operational objectives.

 ### 3.1 - Access Token Manipulation [**T1134**](https://attack.mitre.org/techniques/T1134/)